 Pride of Madeira Care

 This plant is a popular landscaping plant in parts of southern California, where the temperatures are ideal.
 Grown inland, it is very manageable, but it can be somewhat invasive in coastal areas.
-That said, Pride of Madeira is highly adaptable to a range of weather and growing conditions found in coastal locations, such as salt air, wind, bright sun, and rocky soils.
+That said, pride of Madeira is highly adaptable to a range of weather and growing conditions found in coastal locations, such as salt air, wind, bright sun, and rocky soils.

 This plant thrives in full sun conditions and is happiest in a sunny spot with at least six hours of direct sunlight per day.
-Partial sun locations may be acceptable, but afternoon sun is preferable to morning sun, as the intensity of light is greater at that time.
+Partial sun locations may be acceptable, but the afternoon sun is preferable to morning sun, as the intensity of light is greater at that time.

 Pride of Madeira is not very fussy about soil, but it does need good drainage.
-It's adaptable to a wide variety of soil conditions, including clay, sand and loam, and is also tolerant of a wide range of soil pH levels.
+It's adaptable to a wide variety of soil conditions, including clay, sand, and loam, and is also tolerant of a wide range of soil pH levels.
 This shrub is also particularly salt-tolerant, given its island origins, making it a useful plant for coastal landscaping.

 Pride of Madeira is fairly drought-tolerant.
-If you do notice the flower heads drooping in hot weather or the foliage appearing to dry out, water at the base of the shrub to revive it.
+If you do notice the flower heads drooping in hot weather, or the foliage appearing to dry out, water at the base of the shrub to revive it.
 Generally speaking, watering regularly during the flowering season will ensure the blooms stay bright and vibrant.